AdaCore/training_material/courses/fundamentals_of_ada/065_discriminated_records/02-variant_records.rst

 What is a Variant Record?
 ---------------------------

-* A :dfn:`variant record` uses the discriminant to determine which fields are currently accessible
+* A :dfn:`variant record` uses the discriminant to determine which components are currently accessible

    .. code:: Ada